nickmat/glich/quickstart.md

 - Cannot start with a number.
   - Valid: `field1`, `iso_date`, `main:calendar`
   - Invalid: `3number`
-- In certain contexts, a name may be used as a string value.
+- In certain contexts, a name may be used as a literal string value.

 ---